-Online it's called all sorts of things that revolve around pavers: polymeric sand for pavers, filling gaps between pavers, paver leveling sand, paver locking sand, and the like.
+Online, it's called all sorts of things that revolve around pavers: polymeric sand for pavers, filling gaps between pavers, paver leveling sand, paver locking sand, and the like.
 One guy termed it "outdoor grout."
-To learn more about the origin of these names, see the section below called "history of paver sand."
+To learn more about the origin of these names, see the section below that covers the history of paver sand.

 In my article, I will also call it poly sand or abbreviate it as PS.

 Polymeric sand is an innovation of the 21st century to provide building materials that are aesthetically appealing and well functioning.
-Now some science.
+Now for some science.

 Many small molecules called "monomers" chemically align along a carbon (organic) backbone to form a large molecule or "polymer."
 As I understand, resin or unfinished plastic combined with additives transforms into a compound.
 Sand (aka silica) adjusted in the lab (calibrated) added to polymer material creates a dry bonding formula.
 This composite (of mostly sand) when activated by a catalyst (water) becomes a paving grout that hardens to stabilize joints between masonry pavement units.